 For most women, the normal appearance of the labia is when the outer lips completely or almost completely cover the inner lips when your legs are in the normal position.
-When the inner lips or the labia minora protrude significantly, most women consider it not aesthetically pleasing.
+When the inner lips, or the labia minor, protrude significantly, most women consider it not aesthetically pleasing.
 This may lead to decreased self-esteem and avoidance of sexual activity and intimacy.
 Other than the psychological effects, there are some physical dysfunctions of increased labia minora as well.
-These include not being able to wear certain clothes, irritation, problems with cleaning, unable to bike and irritation during sex.
+These include not being able to wear certain clothes, irritation, problems with cleaning, unable to bike, and irritation during sex.

-Instead we prefer to use a different technique which involves a wedge resection to remove the excess tissue.
+Instead, we prefer to use a different technique that involves a wedge resection to remove the excess tissue.
 The outer sutures are placed in the fold between the labia minora and majora, while the inner sutures are nearer the vaginal opening.
 This helps in several ways, most importantly in retaining the edge of the labia, its color and also prevents any distortion of the clitoris or the vaginal opening.
-In case of any excessive tissue on the clitoris, this could also be removed during the procedure.
+In the case of any excess tissue on the clitoris, this could also be removed during the procedure.
 Mostly dissolvable sutures are used and the procedure is performed under local anesthesia.

 Labia Majora Treatment

-With age, the skin on the outer lips becomes loose, leading to over exposure of the inner lips.
-Surgeons correct this with excision of the excessive skin or fat grafting on the outer lips, which makes them young and plump – giving protection to the inner lips.
+With age, the skin on the outer lips becomes loose, leading to overexposure of the inner lips.
+Surgeons correct this with excision of the excess skin or fat grafting on the outer lips, which makes them young and plump – giving protection to the inner lips.
 The incision is situated in the folds between the inner and outer lips.

 Mon Pubis (pubic mound) Treatment